MatousAc/acHybl/contd.md

 I certainly don't mean to point fingers.
 While I noticed others' perception of the queer community shifting, my own self-image transformed as my own prejudices and homophobia gradually dissolved.
 Likely the most beneficial part of this process was leaving behind the shame I had carried since I recognized I was gay.
 When I came out to my closest few friends in elementary and highschool, I would often feel the need to apologize for being their friend.
 In my mind it was a potentially devastating misfortune to be close to someone like me.
 Challenging the homophobia I was accustomed to and disentangling myself from shame over who caused the butterfly effect in my stomach went hand-in-hand.

 Gradually distancing myself from cycles of depression and self-degradation was phenomenal in college, but I still couldn't comprehend how my sexuality would affect my life as a Christian.
 I couldn't go on ignoring it like I had in high school.
 When looking for answers, I received a wide array of suggestions and solutions from the peers and adults I had confided in.
-"You need to go back to this ministry I heard about in Texas."
+"You need to go to this one ministry I heard about in Texas."
 "If you're truly seeking God, he will work miracles in your life."
 "I'm sure if you just meet the right girl . . ."
 "We need to find you a boyfriend!"